 Even if land and water use aren’t of concern, communities are not yet out of the woods.
 Unfortunately, the process of making PV cells requires numerous hazardous materials, including hydrochloric acid, sulfuric acid, nitric acid, hydrogen fluoride, 1,1,1-trichloroethane and acetone.
 Contained in thin-film PV cells are even more toxic materials, including gallium arsenide, copper-indium-gallium-diselenide and cadmium-telluride.
 These materials can pose serious environmental and public health threats.

 No Town Hall

-U.S. energy policy directly affects ordinary folks and their communities.
-But they are routinely refused the choice to create a sustainable future.
-Local governments are deprived of their municipal authority to decide their own energy policies and to reject unsustainable policies set by others.
-Instead, the energy policy of the U.S. has long been dictated by a handful of energy corporations and corporate decision-makers who have, over the last century, denied the right of people and communities to make decisions about energy investments and technologies.
+U.S. energy policy directly affects ordinary folks and their communities, but routinely refuses them the choice to create their own sustainable future.
+Local governments are also deprived of the municipal authority to decide their own energy policies and to reject unsustainable policies set by others.
+Instead, a handful of energy corporations and corporate decision-makers have long dictated the energy policy of the U.S. They have, over the last century, denied the right of people and communities to make decisions about energy investments and technologies.

 CELDF supports the development, production and use of sustainable energy.
-Sustainable energy is energy that is:
+Sustainable energy is: